-The last release version of ArcGIS Desktop (which includes ArcMap) is 10.8.1.
-Accordingly, there is no release of ArcGIS Desktop that matches the version of ArcGIS Server 10.9.1.
-It's recommended you use ArcGIS Pro with ArcGIS Enterprise 10.9 and later.
-However, some functionality is still supported between ArcGIS Enterprise 10.9 and earlier versions of ArcGIS Desktop, which is explained by this topic.
+The last release version of ArcGIS Desktop (which includes ArcMap) is 10.8.x.
+Accordingly, there is no release of ArcGIS Desktop that matches the version of ArcGIS Server 11.1.
+It's recommended that you use ArcGIS Pro with ArcGIS Enterprise 10.9 and later.

 Can I federate an ArcGIS Server site with a portal of a different version?